Guide to Transgender and Gender Counseling Degrees and Schools

 Location: New England

-Recognizing the need for trans-positive mental healthcare, Antioch University developed a trans-affirmative therapy certificate program for counselors, and those enrolled in an MA counseling track.
-The course provides training on how best to help trans and gender non-conforming people, as well as their families, given that it’s offered by Antioch University’s couples and family therapy program.
+Recognizing the need for trans-focused mental healthcare, Antioch University also developed a gender-affirming therapy certificate program for counselors and those enrolled in an MA counseling track.
+The course provides training on how best to help trans and gender-nonconforming people, as well as their families, given that lbtqit’s offered by Antioch University’s couples and family therapy program.

 Continuing Education Credits